foster95/journey/README.md

 * [Google Fonts](https://fonts.google.com/) - For importing font families
 * [Gemini AI](https://gemini.google.com/app) - For image generation across the project as well as some help on writing the copy
 * [W3Schools.com](https://www.w3schools.com/) - For general support, but particularly with regards to the hero image section of the website
-* The Love Running Project with Code Institute -
+* The Love Running Project with Code Institute - For which was an inspiration and for which code was used on a few occasions
 * Jaqui_Alumna_lead from Slack - who provided a suggestion for a code snippet on the slack channel when I asked for assistance
 * [Favicon.io](https://favicon.io/) - For the favicon design